Skip to main content

 Scheduled jobs and reconciliation

-Recurring housekeeping runs on a schedule: overnight reconciliation between BigCommerce and accounting, stock and reorder checks, bulk price and catalogue updates, and tidy-ups.
+Recurring housekeeping runs to a schedule: overnight reconciliation between BigCommerce and your accounting ledger, low-stock and reorder checks, bulk catalogue and price-list updates, and tidy-ups of stuck or duplicate records.
 The routine work that never quite gets done by hand happens quietly while the store is quiet.

 What the BigCommerce Integration and Automation Handles